-If you eat certain typed of food which cannot be absorbed through the intestine, this indigested food will reach the colon.
+If you eat certain typed of food which cannot be absorbed through the intestine, this undigested food will reach the colon.
 Naturally, there are huge numbers of beneficial bacteria living in the colon; these bacteria will form gases from undigested food that reach the colon.

 The direct cause of flatulence formation is gas production from bacteria in the colon.
 The major gases that are produced by the colonic bacteria are methane and hydrogen.
 The main sources of food that are prone to form gases when digested by the colonic bacteria are sugars.

-Colon contains a huge number of different enzymes that help in breaking down the undigested food.
-Some of those enzymes; known as gas enzymes, will break down some of the undigested food to produce* gases.
+The colon contains a huge number of different enzymes that help in breaking down the undigested food.
+Some of those enzymes; known as gas enzymes, will break down some of the undigested food to produce gases.